-At the UPMC Children’s Resource Center (CRC) in Central Pa., our work is focused on reducing the occurrence and aftermath of child abuse by improving the health, welfare, and safety of children and families in central Pennsylvania.
-The CRC offers a child-friendly, central location for child-protective services, law enforcement, district attorneys, victim’s services, and mental health agencies to work in tandem in order to protect the child.
+At UPMC Child Advocacy of Central Pa. in Central Pa., our work is focused on reducing the occurrence and aftermath of child abuse by improving the health, welfare, and safety of children and families in central Pennsylvania.
+UPMC Child Advocacy of Central Pa. offers a child-friendly, central location for child-protective services, law enforcement, district attorneys, victim’s services, and mental health agencies to work in tandem in order to protect the child.

-Following a visit to the CRC, information may still surface and it’s important to contact your caseworker and/or law enforcement immediately.
+Following a visit to UPMC Child Advocacy of Central Pa., information may still surface and it’s important to contact your caseworker and/or law enforcement immediately.

 Child advocacy centers (CACs) are neutral, child-friendly, multidisciplinary services for children and families affected by sexual abuse or severe physical abuse.
 CACs bring together, in one location, child protective services investigators, law enforcement, prosecutors, and medical and mental health professionals to provide a coordinated, comprehensive response to victims and their caregivers.
 The goal is to take all of these services and offer them in one place to minimize the length of the investigation and reduce potential trauma to the child.

-UPMC Children’s Resource Center (CRC) offers children and families affected by allegations of sexual and physical abuse medical services, forensic interviews and mental health services.
+UPMC Child Advocacy of Central Pa., formerly called the Children's Resource Center (CRC), offers children and families affected by allegations of sexual and physical abuse medical services, forensic interviews and mental health services.

-In 2019 the CRC received 1307 referrals to see children who had allegations of sexual or serious physical abuse as well as witness and rule out interviews.
-The CRC primarily serves Dauphin, Cumberland, Lebanon and Perry counties, but has seen children from all over the United States.
+In 2019 UPMC Child Advocacy of Central Pa. received 1307 referrals to see children who had allegations of sexual or serious physical abuse as well as witness and rule out interviews.
+The UPMC Child Advocacy of Central Pa. primarily serves Dauphin, Cumberland, Lebanon and Perry counties, but has seen children from all over the United States.